 Guiding clients in Lakeland, Wauchula, Bartow, Haines City, Lake Wales, Winter Haven and Sebring through the complicated eligibility process

 Social Security Disability Insurance (SSDI) is an important part of many people’s lives; however, the state of Florida has strict guidelines that you must adhere to in order to be eligible to receive payments.
 These parameters include everything from the amount of time you have worked over the past decade to the severity of the injuries that have left you disabled.
-At Kaylor, Kaylor & Leto, P.A., our attorneys have an extensive understanding of Florida’s SSDI laws and know which cases are eligible for payments under the program’s guidelines.
+At Kaylor, Kaylor & Leto, P.A., we have an extensive understanding of Florida’s SSDI laws and know which cases are eligible for payments under the program’s guidelines.

 How do you qualify for SSDI benefits?

 The government establishes whether or not you can qualify for SSDI benefits by taking a look at your injuries, lifestyle and current employment prospects.
 To qualify for an SSDI case, you must meet the following criteria: